JetBrains/kotlin-web-site/docs/topics/serialization.md

 Let's take a look at how to serialize Kotlin objects into JSON.

+### Add plugins and dependencies

-Before starting, you'll need to configure your build script so that you can use Kotlin serialization tools in your project:
+Before starting, you must configure your build script so that you can use Kotlin serialization tools in your project:

 1. Apply the Kotlin serialization Gradle plugin `org.jetbrains.kotlin.plugin.serialization` (or `kotlin("plugin.serialization")` in the Kotlin Gradle DSL).